 Hales’ commitment to excellence was noted by faculty and fellow students.
 The honors he received during two years of MSW classes reflect that: He is the recipient of the Niles Carpenter Award (2013), the School of Social Work Alumni Award (2013), and the Andrew J. Laughlin Award (2014).

 After completing his first year MSW year, Hales transitioned into the MSW/PhD program; there he’s been formulating and pursuing his research interests.
 “I’m interested in the relationship between organizational factors—such as structure, culture, climate, and communication patterns—and client outcomes,” Hales said.
 “Upon graduating, my goal is to work in collaboration with human service organizations to evaluate their programs, demonstrate their impact to funders, and diversify funding streams.
 At the system level, my ultimate aim is to shift accreditation bodies away from quality control towards quality improvement.”

-While it is obvious that Hales’ propensity for achievement allowed him to take hold of everything the UBSSW has to offer, he remains grateful to the program and faculty for facilitating such success.
-“Even as a student,” he says, “every day, I am given the opportunity to make a difference in the lives of other people.
+While it is obvious that Hales’ propensity for achievement allowed him to take a hold of everything the UBSSW has to offer, he remains grateful to the program and faculty for facilitating such success.
+“Even as a student,” he said, “every day, I am given the opportunity to make a difference in the lives of other people.
 The UBSSW has afforded me this.”